 HSL has a network of clinical laboratories across the country

 Its flagship laboratory, the Halo, marks a significant step forward in the way pathology is conducted in the UK.
-Situated opposite the renowned Crick Institute, next to the Wellcome Trust and adjacent to some of the finest hospitals and medical schools in Europe, it will be transformational in the delivery of a new kind of healthcare.
+Situated opposite the renowned Crick Institute, next to the Wellcome Trust and adjacent to some of the finest hospitals and medical schools in Europe, the Halo is transformational in the delivery of a new kind of healthcare.

-Currently in development, it is spread over 11 floors with five split-level basements, the facility will be home to more than 1,000 staff working within a connected suite of laboratories spanning more than 100,000 square feet.
-The Halo will also have dedicated clinical and non-clinical cores for vertical connectivity.
-The pioneering work conducted at Halo will be seamlessly linked to our group national network of hub and spoke laboratories throughout the UK.
+The Halo, HSL’s flagship laboratory, is spread over 11 floors with five split-level basements, and is home to more than 1,000 staff working within a connected suite of laboratories spanning more than 100,000 square feet.
+It has dedicated clinical and non-clinical cores for vertical connectivity.
+The pioneering work conducted at the Halo is seamlessly linked to our group national network of hub and spoke laboratories throughout the UK.

-Mortimer Market rapid response laboratory (RRL) has been developed to provide the urgent parasitology diagnostic work in association with the travel clinic and the Hospital for Tropical Diseases.
-The RRL sits alongside the actual clinics so that we ensure the best service possible with the fastest diagnostic results to patients who present at the clinic, to enable the clinicians to treat the patients during their appointment or shortly after.
+Mortimer Market rapid response laboratory (RRL) provides urgent parasitology diagnostic work in association with the travel clinic and the Hospital for Tropical Diseases.
+The RRL sits alongside the actual clinics to ensure the best service possible with the fastest diagnostic results, enabling clinicians to treat their patients during their appointment or shortly after.

 60 Whitfield Street

-Royal Free London and North Middlesex University NHS Trust
+Royal Free London and North Middlesex University Hospital NHS Trust

-HSL has developed two RRLs at the Royal Free London and North Middlesex University NHS Trust, which launched in summer 2016.
+HSL has developed two RRLs at the Royal Free London and the North Middlesex University Hospital NHS Trust, which launched in summer 2016.
 Both sites have had new laboratory equipment that has been standardised to align them with the network of laboratories with the Group.
 This provides many benefits ensuring they feel part of a larger community of scientists and experts that can discuss aspects of the services with individuals who operate similar systems.
-This also enables a full off-site business continuity solution with connectivity back to the Hospital result reporting systems.
-The services that are operated from the RRL include haematology, biochemistry, routine coagulation and blood transfusion.
+This also enables a full off-site business continuity solution with connectivity back to the hospital result reporting systems.
+The services operating from the RRLs include haematology, biochemistry, routine coagulation and blood transfusion.